MarketDataApp/documentation/api/troubleshooting/http-status-codes.md

 Client errors occur when Market Data cannot respond to a request due to a problem with the request.
 The request will need to be changed in order to get a different response.

+- `400 - BAD REQUEST` - This indicates that the API endpoint is not being used properly.
+Usually this happens when a paramter cannot be parsed correctly (i.e. sending a string instead of a number or viceversa).
+- `401 - UNAUTHORIZED` - The token supplied with the request is missing, invalid, or cannot be used.
+- `402 - PAYMENT REQUIRED` - The request you made cannot be made with your current plan.
+This may occur if you attempt to access historical data with a free plan or very old historical data with a Starter plan.
 - `404 - NOT FOUND` - There is no data for the symbol or time period requested.
 Try a different symbol or a different timeframe.
+- `429 - TOO MANY REQUESTS` - Your account has exceeded the daily request limit.
+New requests will be allowed at 9:30 AM ET (opening bell).

 ## Server Errors (5xx)